Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Confinement Effects for BCN Spatial Equilibria on Square Domains

 In Fig. \ref{fg:SL}, the values of $M$ and $N$ are small so that the $\Q_g$ profiles tailor the $\Q_c$ profiles, i.e., $\n_c$ co-aligns with $\n_g$ in the solutions plotted in Figure~\ref{fg:SL}.
 In Fig. \ref{fg:SL_nM}, we select a negative value of $M$ (this further enhances the value of $S_c^*$) and take $M$ and $N$ to be $200$ times larger in magnitude than the values in Figure~\ref{fg:SL}.
 We have no physical motivation for these choices but simply want to investigate the effects of $M$ and $N$ on the solution landscapes and how this can be used to yield greater autonomy to the $\Q_c$ profiles.
 This can necessarily deepen our understanding of the generalised model and its implications for BCN systems.

 We have three notable observations. (i) As shown in Fig. \ref{fg:SL_nM}(a), there are some $\Q_g$-solutions similar to those reported in \cite{yin2020construction}: index-$9$ WORS, index-$8$ C$\pm$, index-$6$ T, index-$5$ T$_{\pm}$, index-$4$ H, index-$2$ BD, index-$1$ R, index-$0$ D. We note that the increased values of $M$ and $N$ seem to increase the Morse index of the $\Q_g$ solutions compared to Figure~\ref{fg:SL}.
 Interestingly, the rotated (R) solution—usually stable—is now destabilized in this regime.
-We speculate that the $\Q_c$ profiles are more autonomous compared to Figure~\ref{fg:SL} and this generates more unstable directions for the solution pair, $(\Q_g, \Q_c)$, and consequently, increases the corresponding Morse index.
+The $\Q_c$ profiles are more autonomous compared to Figure~\ref{fg:SL}.
+Since the boundary condition for $\mathbf{Q}_c$ is set to zero, it is not constrained by the tangential anchoring condition.
+Therefore, compared with Fig.~\ref{fg:SL}, the $\mathbf{Q}_c$ profile of the R state in Fig.~\ref{fg:SL_nM} has less bending and closely resembles the $\Q_c$ profile of a BD solution, which is unstable in Figs. \ref{fg:SL} and \ref{fg:SL_nM}.
+We speculate this generates more unstable directions for the solution pair, $(\Q_g, \Q_c)$, and consequently, increases the corresponding Morse index.
 We also note that $\n_c$ and $\n_g$ are largely co-aligned for these examples.

 (ii) There are at least three novel solution pairs in Fig. \ref{fg:SL_nM}(b): the corresponding $\Q_g$ profiles are not attainable with $D=0$ or are not reported in the existing literature.
 Two novel solutions are connected to the WORS; the cross-shaped defect still exists but the centre is shifted along the diagonal or $x=0.5$.
 The third novel solution is connected to the T solution with an interior $-1/2$ defect.
 The solutions in Fig. \ref{fg:SL_nM}(c) have familiar $\Q_g$ profiles but relatively novel $\Q_c$ profiles: the $\n_c$ profile tilts upwards to the right in the upper part, tilts downwards to the right in the lower part and is roughly coaligned with $\n_g$.